aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "All key items"

-    You want to obfuscate data under `address` field.
+    You want to erase data under `address` field.

     === "Data"